Biomedical Engineering and Design

 - NOTE: The numbers in "Emergency Department" and in "Ambulatory Surgery" only represent patients from about 2/3 of U.S. hospitals.
 Therefore, multiply the numbers you get by 3/2.

-7. Create analysis.
-(Understanding the results can be difficult sometimes.
-This methodology page is long, but gives more detail, definitions, and other info.)
+- When you're done, create analysis.
+Understanding the results can be difficult sometimes -- this methodology page is long, but gives more detail, definitions, and other info.

 Refining Your Results